iltgg/civ-project/README.md

 George Chen, Benjamin Low, Casey Takahashi

-I would give this an MIT lisente but I'm pretty sure making this a public repository would break the academic integrity rules or something
+I would give this an MIT license but I'm pretty sure making this a public repository would break the academic integrity rules or something

 ## bridgeplotlib.py